vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 ∗ The first version of this article was published in Wiener Zeitschrift f¨ur die Kunde S¨udasiens und Archiv f¨ur indische Philosophie XL (1996), 5–43.

-1 For this ms see Haraprasad Shastri 1905, p. lii (reprinted with a concordance by Reinhold Gr¨unendahl 1989); T. R. Gambier-Parry 1930, 22–25; Br.hats¯ucīpatram, Vol. 8, p.
+1 For this ms see Haraprasad Shastri 1905, p. lii (reprinted with a concordance by Reinhold Gr¨unendahl 1989); T. R. Gambier-Parry 1930, 22–25; Br.hatsūcīpatram, Vol. 8, p.
 278, ms No. dvi.
 229. The ms has been microfilmed by the Nepal–German Manuscript Preser vation Project (NGMPP): Reel No. B11/4.
 We are grateful to Prof. A. Wezler who presented us with a colour film of this ms.

-2 S2: Br.hats¯ucīpatram vol. 8, p.
+2 S2: Br.hatsūcīpatram vol. 8, p.
 278, No. pra.
 831. NGMPP: Reel No. B12/3.
-S3: Br.hat s¯ucīpatram vol. 8, p.
+S3: Br.hat sūcīpatram vol. 8, p.
 292, No. ca. 2260.
 NGMPP: Reel No. B12/2.
 3 Asiatic Society in Calcutta ms 3656; see Shastri 1928, No. 3909.

 4 A1: Asiatic Society of Bengal (Calcutta) ms 4554 (= Shastri 1928, No. 3922); A2: India Office Library (London) ms 662–663; A3: Asiatic Society of Bengal (Calcutta), ms 972 (= Shastri 1928, No. 3921); A4: Library of the Sanskrit College (Varanasi) ms 14311.